seancdavis/sapwood-classic/docs/02-getting_started/02-development_environment.md

-Taproot works best when you follow our [communicative workflow](/docs/communicative_workflow).
+Sapwood works best when you follow our [communicative workflow](/docs/communicative_workflow).
 This means we have one production server from which the content is being generated, and potentially several development environments using that content in their own instance.

 Let's look at how to get a development environment setup.